 Transnational Geographies of the Heart is available to buy on the Wiley website.

-Society members receive a 35% discount on titles in the RGS-IBG book series when ordering through Wiley.
+Society members receive up to a 35% discount on titles in the RGS-IBG book series when ordering through Wiley.
 Log in to the members area to access your discount code and simply enter at the checkout on the Wiley website.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.